Eriosies/Tangnano-ASCII2Morse/README.md

 Refer to [UART setup for Tang Nano](https://github.com/trabucayre/openFPGALoader)) as the onboard CH552T microcontroller needs to be re-flashed for UART to work.

+The charts I used for the ASCII to morse conversion table are in the `Docs` folder

 ## Synthesis

 Can be synthesized using the Gowin IDE, by opening the ASCIItoMorse.gprj file or manually importing